 When-Issued Securities - A when-issued security is one whose terms are available and for which a market exists, but which has not been issued.
-When a Fund engages in when-issued transactions, it relies on the other party to consummate the sale.
+When the Fund engages in when-issued transactions, it relies on the other party to complete the sale.
 If the other party fails to complete the sale, the Fund may miss the opportunity to obtain the security at a favorable price or yield.

-When purchasing a security on a when-issued basis, a Fund assumes the rights and risks of ownership of the security, including the risk of price and yield changes.
+When purchasing a security on a when-issued basis, the Fund assumes the rights and risks of ownership of the security, including the risk of price and yield changes.
 At the time of settlement, the value of the security may be more or less than the purchase price.
 The yield available in the market when the delivery takes place also may be higher than those obtained in the transaction itself.
-Because a Fund does not pay for the security until the delivery date, these risks are in addition to the risks associated with its other investments.
+Because the Fund does not pay for the security until the delivery date, these risks are in addition to the risks associated with its other investments.

-Rule 18f-4 under the 1940 Act permits a Fund to invest in securities on a when-issued or forward-settling basis, or with a non-standard settlement cycle, notwithstanding the limitation on the issuance of senior securities in Section 18 of the 1940 Act, provided that the Fund intends to physically settle the transaction and the transaction will settle within 35 days of its trade date (the Delayed-Settlement Securities Provision).
+SEC Rule 18f-4 under the 1940 Act ("Rule 18f-4" or the "Derivatives Rule") permits the Fund to invest in securities on a when-issued or forward-settling basis, or with a non-standard settlement cycle, notwithstanding the limitation on the issuance of senior securities in Section 18 of the 1940 Act, provided that the Fund intends to physically settle the transaction and the transaction will settle within 35 days of its trade date (the "Delayed-Settlement Securities Provision").
 A when-issued, forward-settling, or non-standard settlement cycle security that does not satisfy the Delayed-Settlement Securities Provision is treated as a derivatives transaction under Rule 18f-4.